- Acorns contain a tannin, which is an acid.

-I have seen dogs that have gotten GI upset from eating acorns, Sherman included, which is reason enough for me to not want them in my yard and maybe a reason for you to deter your dog from eating them when you can.
+I have seen dogs that had an upset stomach from eating acorns, Sherman included, which is reason enough for me to not want them in my yard and maybe a reason for you to deter your dog from eating them when you can.

 Signs of Acorn Poisoning In Dogs

-Some signs of acorn poisoning in dogs are diarrhea, vomiting, lethargy, drooling and a painful abdomen.
+Some signs of acorn poisoning in dogs are:

-Since the shells of an acorn can be sharp when chewed it may also irritate a dog’s throat so some dogs may experience trouble swallowing food and water or cough/gag.
+Since the acorn shells can be sharp when chewed it may also irritate a dog’s throat so some dogs may experience trouble swallowing food and water or cough/gag.